difang-huang/difang-huang-old.github.io/index.md

 layout: default
 ---

-I am PhD student at the Department of Econometrics and Business Statistics, Monash University since July, 2018.
+I am PhD student at the Department of Econometrics and Business Statistics at the Monash University since July 2018.
 My areas of interest are econometrics and finance.